dpooja85/vote-a-hack/README.md

-hackmatchvoting

-Voting application for a hackathon
+Mobile webapp to allow realtime voting during a hackathon